FriendsOfSymfony/FOSUserBundle/Resources/doc/overriding_controllers.rst

 .. note::

-    The Symfony2 framework only allows a bundle to have one child.
+    The Symfony framework only allows a bundle to have one child.
 You cannot create another bundle that is also a child of FOSUserBundle.

 Now that you have created the new child bundle you can simply create a controller class with the same name and in the same location as the one you want to override.
 This